ccokwu/Lab10/README.md

 + HTML / Bootstrap

-// create a master list of CSS classes and IDs for all elements
+// List of CSS classes and IDs for all elements

+div class = "allSeats"
-div class = "seats"
+div class = "seats" (applied to each individual seat)

     id = "seat1"
     id = "seat2"